 That’s probably why it’s so soul satisfyingly good.

-This recipe makes enough to serve about eight people, but don’t worry about scaling back if you’re only serving one or two.
+This recipe makes enough potato bacon soup to serve about eight people, but don’t worry about scaling back if you’re only serving one or two.
 It freezes extremely well and easily stores frozen for three to six months in airtight containers.
-That way it’s just waiting for you the next time the weather gets seriously chilly and you’re in need of a wintertime booster shot of soothing warmth.
+That way it’s just waiting for you the next time the weather gets seriously chilly and you’re in need of a wintertime boost of soothing, satisfying warmth.

-- 1/2 lb (1/2 package) thick cut pepper bacon, cooked until crisp and chopped
+- 1/2 pound (1/2 package) thick cut pepper bacon, cooked until crisp and chopped

 - 1 large onion, chopped